mindspore-lab/mindcv/docs/en/index.md

     ```text
     1. Create a new training task on the cloud platform.
-    2. Add run parameter `config` and specify the path to the yaml config file on the website UI interface.
+    2. Add the parameter `config` and specify the path to the yaml config file on the website UI interface.
-    3. Add run parameter `enable_modelarts` and set True on the website UI interface.
+    3. Add the parameter `enable_modelarts` and set True on the website UI interface.
     4. Fill in other blanks on the website and launch the training task.
     ```